bfemiano/accumulo-hive-storage-manager/README.md

 Setup:
 =================

-Before you can build this storage handler, checkout and build Accumulo from the latest source. svn co https://svn.apache.org/repos/asf/accumulo/trunk/ <code>mvn clean install</code> to get 1.6.0 installed in your local repo.
+Before you can build this storage handler, checkout and build Accumulo from the latest source. <code>svn co https://svn.apache.org/repos/asf/accumulo/trunk/</code> then <code>mvn clean install</code> to get 1.6.0 installed in your local repo.
 This will have to do until Accumulo 1.5+ is hosted in maven central.

 See [create.sh](src/test/hql/create.sh) for how to initialize required Accumulo parameters.